Questionnaire

 Are there dry spots used only for drainage that may have standing water at times?

-Many people design beds with plants that tolerate wet and dry conditions.
+Many people design beds with native plants that tolerate wet and dry conditions.

 Are there hills; how is your property graded?

-If your property is on a hill what side of the hill, south, north, east or west?
-Are you on the top of the hill, middle, or bottom?
+If your property is on a hill note what part of the hill your property is located: south, north, east, west, top of the hill, middle, or bottom.
+These all make a difference in what plants will grow best.

 What is the shape of property in relation to house?